-It was created with a goal to enhance food security in Sub-Saharan Africa through developing and deploying drought-tolerant maize royalty-free to the smallholder farmers.
+It was created with a goal to enhance food security in Sub-Saharan Africa through developing and deploying water-efficient maize royalty-free to the smallholder farmers.
 Insect-protection is complementary to the efforts of developing more drought-tolerant maize varieties and will also be available royalty-free.
 This increased yield stability has the potential to help reduce hunger and improve the livelihood of millions of Africans.

 Map: Countries participating in WEMA

 New varieties are being developed to increase yields under moderate drought and insect pressure, compared to varieties available to farmers when the project started in 2008.

 The improvements could produce an estimated 2 million additional tons of food enough to feed 14 to 21 million people.
 Harvest gains could also be sold to increase incomes and give farmers confidence to invest in improved farming practices.